Jandini/untrusted/README.md

 ### Tips

-* Always pick up the **computer** before heading to the exit — otherwise, you can’t proceed.
 * Don’t worry about advanced JavaScript — the game only uses **simple code and logic**.
 * **Think like a puzzle-solver, not a programmer.**